Mr1kuntal/netflix-gpt/README.md

 - added search input initial value for search input action to display some initial tv shows on page
 - added redirection to all images on gpt page (they will redirect to imdb)
 - done memoisation so that component don't have to fetch data again and again
+- added security to all api keys
+- removed configFileForFireBase.js from gitignore
+- done firebase setup again to host website
+- website is hosted successfully and everything is working fine and checked it on pc and mobile